- Accused (offender)

 Unsolicited information received from a person or entity other than a governmental organization, concerning an applicant or possible applicant for citizenship.

 Third-party information is also commonly referred to as “tips”, “poison-pen letters”, or “snitch letters”.

 - Unique client identifier (UCI)

-- Client identification number (client ID) issued to an individual within the CIC program that is kept/used throughout the person’s dealing with the Department.
+- Client identification number (client ID) issued to an individual within the IRCC program that is kept/used throughout the person’s dealing with the Department.

 - Permission obtained from the Minister to abstain an applicant from meeting certain requirements of the Citizenship Act.